 If you’re writing a policy for the first time, you’ll want to consider:

 - How does your firm bill clients?

 - Where are you seeing the most errors?

-With the answers to those questions in mind, follow these steps to write an effective law firm billing policy:
+With that in mind, follow these steps to write an effective billing policy: